monoclecat/cleansys/README.md

 After cloning this project onto your local system, create a virtualenv for it *([tutorial](https://docs.python-guide.org/dev/virtualenvs/))*.

+Next, create the directory `keys` inside `/cleansys` and create the files `/cleansys/keys/django-secret-key.txt` and `/cleansys/keys/slack-bot-token.txt`.

 Run all shell commands in the root directory of this project with the virtual environment **activated**.

 ### Installing required packages